Facebook content management controversies: Violation of Palestinian human rights

 According to the study commissioned by Meta and carried out by Business for Social Responsibility (BSR), Facebook and Instagram's policies during Israeli attacks on the Gaza Strip in 2021 harmed the fundamental human rights of Palestinians.
 The social media giant had denied Palestinian users their freedom of expression by erroneously removing their content.
 BSR's report is yet another indictment of the company's ability to police its global public square and to balance freedom of expression against the potential for harm in a tense international context.

 Antisemitism

 ProPublica investigated that advertisers were able to target ads at Facebook users who were interested in the categories "how to burn Jew" and "Jew hater".
 Facebook removed the categories and said it would try to stop them from appearing to potential advertisers.

-In March 2019, Facebook subsidiary Instagram declined to remove an anti-semitic image posted by right-wing conspiracy theorist Alex Jones, saying that it did not violate their community standards.
+In March 2019, Facebook subsidiary Instagram declined to remove an antisemitic image posted by right-wing conspiracy theorist Alex Jones, saying that it did not violate their community standards.